sectasy0/zcached/commands.md

 **Available since**: 1.0.0\
 **Time complexity**: O(1)

-Returns the Unix timestamp of the last DB save executed with success.
-If there was no successful save, then the server returns startup timestamp.
+Returns the Unix timestamp of the last successful DB save during the server runtime.
+If there wasn't any successful save, it returns the startup timestamp.
 Because of this, the operation never fails.

 ```